 Simplicity, simplicity, simplicity!
 I say, let your affairs be as two or three, and not a hundred or a thousand; instead of a million, count half a dozen, and keep your accounts on your thumb nail. ...
 Simplify, simplify.

-At Motley Fool Hidden Gems, we look for obvious winners like the one just described (incidentally, it's protective products maker Mine Safety Appliances, and since we bought it two years ago, it's up nearly 125%).
+At Hidden Gems, we look for obvious winners like the one just described (incidentally, it's protective-products maker Mine Safety Appliances, and since we bought it two years ago, it's up more than 140%).
 It's just one of more than 50 promising stock ideas we've passed on to our subscribers over the past two years.
-If you'd like to see the rest, we're offering a one-month free trial right now.
-By trying out the service, you're entitled to read every recommendation we've given to date.
+If you'd like to see the rest, come join us at Hidden Gems for a 30-day free trial.
 You have nothing to lose.